yjp20/prism/docs/guides/06-errors.md

 ### NOT_ACCEPTABLE

-**Message: The server cannot produce a representation for your accept header**
+**Message: The server can't produce a representation for your accept header**

 **Returned Status Code: `406`**

-**Explanation:** This error occurs when the current request has asked the response in a format that the current document is not able to produce.
+**Explanation:** This error occurs when the current request has asked the response in a format that the current document isn't able to produce.

 ##### Example